terryaney/Documentation.Camelot/KatApp.Vue.md

 ## v-ka-needs-calc

-The `v-ka-needs-calc` directive helps brige the gap between UI 'button state' and the RBL Framework calculations and can be applied to `button` or `a` elements.
+The `v-ka-needs-calc` directive helps brige the gap between UI 'button state' and the RBLe Framework calculations and can be applied to `button` or `a` elements.
 Inputs typically do not trigger a calculation until the `change` event (which normally triggers when an input loses focus).
 When a screen has a series of inputs, then a submit button at the bottom, often users will fill in the last input value, then 'attempt' to click the submit button.

 Attempt is in quotes because when the user 'thinks' they click the button, they actually trigger the `change` event of the last input (the currently active input) which triggers a calculation.
 Most Kaml Views will have some sort of UI blocker that enables during calculation and this will 'block' the users click attempt.
 So it appears to the user as though they have to click twice to make the submit function correctly.